Fulvenes: Preparation

 Johannes Thiele is credited with discovering this reaction.

-Modern synthesis of fulvenes employ buffer systems.
+Modern synthesis of fulvenes employ buffer systems or other mild conditions.

 Properties

 The cross-conjugation generally destabilizes the exocyclic double bond, as (per Hückel's rules) polarization of the π electrons would lead to an aromatic ring ion.
 Consequently, fulvenes add nucleo- and electrophiles easily.
-They also have a small HOMO-LUMO gap, typically leading to the eponymous visible coloration ("fulvus" is Latin for "yellow").
+They also have a small HOMO–LUMO gap, typically leading to the eponymous visible coloration ("fulvus" is Latin for "yellow").

 Ligand in organometallic chemistry

 Fulvenes are common ligands and ligand precursors in organometallic chemistry.
 2,3,4,5-Tetramethylfulvene, abbreviated Me_{4}Fv, results from the deprotonation of cationic pentamethylcyclopentadienyl complexes.
 Some Me_{4}Fv complexes are called tuck-in complexes.